Natural Remedies for Psoriasis to Try

 Lavender oil may help ease psoriasis itchiness.
-Mix with lotion and apply to the skin or dilute with coconut oil.
+Mix it with lotion and apply it to the skin or dilute it with coconut oil.
 You may also put a few drops directly in your bath water.

-Tea oil is said to have antibacterial and antifungal properties.
-It may help you to ward off infection if you scratch a lot and ease inflammation from psoriasis, but there isn’t any research to confirm or deny this.
+Tea tree oil is said to have antibacterial and antifungal properties.
+It may help you to ward off infection if you scratch a lot and ease inflammation from psoriasis, but there is not any research to confirm or deny this.

-You should not use too much tea tree oil because it will dry out your skin and potentially make psoriasis symptoms worse.
+You should not use too much tea tree oil because it will dry out your skin, potentially making psoriasis symptoms worse.
 You can find tea tree oil in shampoos, lotions and soaps.

-There isn’t a single or simple way to keep your psoriasis symptoms managed.
+There is not a single or simple way to keep your psoriasis symptoms managed.
 What works for one person may not work for another.

-It is important to remember while some natural options may help you manage psoriasis symptoms, they may interfere with your use of other medications, including those used to treat your psoriasis.
+It is important to remember while some natural remedies for psoriasis may help you manage symptoms, they may interfere with your use of other medications, including those used to treat your psoriasis.
 Be sure to talk to your doctor before seeking any treatments on your own.